This is a comforting classic dish; beautifully pungent, elegant and tender…

-It is slow food at its finest.
 Let it simmer for as long as it needs to become tender and, once it is ready, simply sauté it to give it that twist of flavour.
-You can serve it with rice, as you would your typical pot roast _this here is, of course, a far more tender dish.
-My favourite companion to this utterly comforting dish is potato purée.
-Yes, you can call it a classic, childhood recipe…
+You can serve, with rice or my favorite, potato purée.

 Braised Beef in Lemon Sauce